Allergic Conjunctivitis Workup

 Approach Considerations

-In seasonal and perennial allergic conjunctivitis, superficial conjunctival scrapings may help to establish the diagnosis by revealing eosinophils, but only in the most severe cases, since eosinophils are typically present in the deeper layers of the substantia propria of the conjunctiva.
+In seasonal and perennial allergic conjunctivitis, superficial conjunctival scrapings may help to establish the diagnosis by revealing eosinophils, but only in the most severe cases, since eosinophils typically are present in the deeper layers of the substantia propria of the conjunctiva.
 Therefore, the absence of eosinophils on conjunctival scraping does not rule out the diagnosis of allergic conjunctivitis.

 Many investigators have described measurement of tear levels of various inflammatory mediators, such as IgE, histamine, and tryptase, as indicators of allergic activity.
 Additionally, skin testing by an allergist may provide definitive diagnosis and pinpoint the offending allergen(s).
+Skin testing is highly practical and readily available to all practicing ophthalmologists, as well as to optometrists in some states.

 In vernal keratoconjunctivitis (VKC), conjunctival scrapings of the superior tarsal conjunctiva and of Horner-Trantas dots show an abundance of eosinophils.
 Conjunctival scrapings of patients with atopic keratoconjunctivitis (AKC) may demonstrate the presence of eosinophils, although the number is not as significant as that seen in VKC.
 Additionally, free eosinophilic granules, which are seen in VKC, are not seen in AKC.